Find your care

 - If your uterus/cervix is removed, there may still be a role for vaginal Pap smears

 What are the treatment options for vulvar / vaginal cancer?

-Women who have been diagnosed with or who have suspected vulvar / vaginal cancer should be referred to a gynecologic oncologist for further evaluation to determine the optimnal treatment option.
-Vulvar / vaginal cancer is most commonly treated with surgery, but some women will also need radiation therapy and/or chemotherapy. .
+Women who have been diagnosed with or who have suspected vulvar cancer or vaginal cancer should be referred to a gynecologic oncologist for further evaluation to determine the optimal treatment option.
+Vulvar / vaginal cancer is most commonly treated with surgery, but some women will also need radiation therapy and/or chemotherapy.